FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

         comparison/review site but rather serves as one of the first full guides dedicated to just researching and choosing the right coding bootcamp
-    -   needless to say, you should definitely give it a go if you’re a newb to the whole CB scene, because this guide steps you through **everything** you need to know
+    -   needless to say, you should definitely give it a go if you're a newb to the whole CB scene, because this guide steps you through **everything** you need to know